 Yes, you are (or even must) if you have a request for an Authorization of Replacement, which you can apply for in the context of Handboek Vervanging.
 In all other cases you’re not allowed to do it.
 Please contact a Record Manager to discuss your request.

 Everyone, committee or secretariat, creates archives.
 Over time they lose value for day-to-day work.
-Than the question arises: what to do with my archives?
+Then the question arises: what to do with my archives?

 Archives keep their value for future producing of evidence, but not every single record needs to be kept.
 To make the choice what to retain and what to destroy, UT has to use the so-called Basic Selection Document.
 However, experience learns that this document is hard to use for non-archival employees.

 Contact us to get some help to understand this document and apply it to your specific situation.
-If you want to know how you can transfer your inactive records to our department, check our guideline here (note: written in Dutch)
+If you want to know how you can transfer your inactive records to our department, check our transfer guidelines here (note: written in Dutch)

 We also like to acquire the records of sports and social clubs from the University of Twente.
 It reflects the living and development of the university in all kind of aspects.
 Please contact us to transfer your collections or any kind of request for support.

 At the University of Twente, we are likely to use abbreviations for educational programs, departments or committees.
 For abbreviations which are currently used, you can click here.
 You can use the filter above to find previous abbreviations.